theblackwidower/KanaQuiz/README.md

   * Built-in kana reference sheet
   * Supports both digraphs (ひゃ, みゅ, リュ) and diacritics (が, ぴ)
   * User can select app behaviour on an incorrect answer from three different options: retry until the correct answer is given, show the correct answer and move on, or hide the correct answer and move on
-  * Support for the three major romanji systems: Revised Hepburn, Nihon-shiki, and Kunrei-shiki
+  * Support for the three major romaji systems: Revised Hepburn, Nihon-shiki, and Kunrei-shiki
   * A daily log will show your progress over time
   * Dynamic AI chooses the kana you have the most trouble with